 Best comedy clubs in NYC

 Claustrophobes, beware: It gets crowded down here, especially on weekends, thanks to the immense popularity of this Village standby.
-Big names from Louis CK to Aziz Ansari will just drop by for a set and on any given night, you can expect to see other local greats whose acts are more X-rated than at other clubs (and who will distract you from your bachelorette-partying neighbors).
+Big names from Amy Schumer to Aziz Ansari will drop by for a set and on any given night, you can expect to see other local greats whose acts are more X-rated than at other clubs (and who will distract you from your bachelorette-partying neighbors).

 This burgeoning, multi-level comedy palace in Long Island City is the deserving gem of the Queens comedy scene.
 Owner Rebecca Trent programs shows seven nights a week, and at times you can catch up to five free shows on a busy weekend night.
 Among it's features: cheap, serviceable Mexican food, a ramshackle theater hosting larger events, a smaller space downstairs for intimate stand-up or storytelling shows and a bar with adjoining patio on which to ply friends for their opinions after the show.